cher-ami/transitions-manager/README.md

 ### PlayIn and playOut

-Create a new transitionsManager instance, as static, on a React component.
+1. Create a new transitionsManager instance.
+2. Wrap your component by `TransitionsHoc()`
-Then, when handle the manager play state with `usePlayIn` and `usePlayOut` hooks.
+3. Then, define transitions in `usePlayIn` and `usePlayOut` hooks.

 ```tsx
 export const HeaderTransitionsManager = new TransitionsManager()